- 15 Days

 Zodiac cruised around the rugged columnar stacks of the Srednego Islands, home to thousands of nesting seabirds including northern fulmars, guillemots, black-legged kittiwakes, and whiskered auklets.
 Nearby Lovyshik Islands are small, often fog-bound, rocky islets where you are approached by boisterous Steller sea lions northern fur seals.

-Intriguing and beautiful, this uninhabited island hides a flooded volcanic caldera of emerald green waters.
-Accessible by Zodiac only at high tide, the lagoon, offers you fumarole fields, hot springs and bubbles rising from the sea floor.
+After then aim for Yankicha Island’s caldera.
+Intriguing and beautiful, Yankicha island hides a flooded volcanic caldera of emerald green waters.
+Accessible by Zodiac only at high tide, the lagoon, offers fumarole fields, hot springs and bubbles rising from the sea floor.
 Walk to the crater rim in search of blue foxes, while at dusk, watch as spectacular concentrations of crested and whiskered auklets stream back from the sea.

 Day 10 Brat Chirpoyev, Chirpoy Island